Masten Space Systems

 A XA0.1E "Xoie" rocket on the competition-winning landing in the Lunar Lander Challenge at Mojave on 30 October 2009.

 A XA0.1B "Xombie" lander tethered flight test on 11 September 2009.

 Masten Space Systems was an aerospace manufacturer startup company in Mojave, California (formerly in Santa Clara, California) that was developing a line of vertical takeoff, vertical landing (VTVL) rockets, initially for uncrewed research sub-orbital spaceflights and eventually intended to support robotic orbital spaceflight launches.

 In 2020, NASA awarded Masten a contract for a lunar lander mission; NASA was to pay Masten US$75.9 million for Masten to build and launch a lander called XL-1 to take NASA and other customer payloads to the south pole of the Moon.
 Masten Mission One would have been Masten's first space flight; it was scheduled for launch in November 2023.

 The company filed for Chapter 11 bankruptcy in July 2022, and was later acquired by Astrobotic Technology in September 2022.
-Its web url "masten.aero" is still active, and its operations continue as "Astrobotic's Propulsion and Test Department".
+Its operations continue as "Astrobotic's Propulsion and Test Department".